DistrictOfJoban/nteutil/docs/TrainInfoTracker.md

 Otherwise, the terminus is considered to be the last platform of the current running route.

 ### outOfPassengerService(): boolean
 Whether the train is not supposed to be carrying passengers.
-This is true if the train is parked inside a depot, or has finished running the current route.
+This is true if the train is parked inside the depot, returning to the depot, has not reached the first platform yet, or has finished running the current route.
 (Might be en route to the next route)

 ### returningToDepot(): boolean
 Whether the train has finished running all it's route and are now returning to the depot.

-### doorAnyOpened(): boolean
+### doorOpeningOrOpened(): boolean
 Whether either side of the train door have been opened by any means, even if not fully opened.

 ### doorFullyOpened(): boolean
 Whether either side of the train door is fully opened.

+### doorOpening(): boolean
+Whether the door is opening (Will be `false` is door is fully opened, fully closed, or closing)

+### doorClosing(): boolean
+Whether the door is closing (Will be `false` is door is fully opened, fully closed, or opening)

 ### speedKmh(): Number
 Returns the train's speed in km/h